University of Queensland

 The University of Queensland (UQ) is one of Australia’s leading teaching and research universities.
 For more than a century, UQ has educated and worked with outstanding people to deliver knowledge leadership for a better world.

+With a strong focus on teaching excellence, UQ has won more national teaching awards than any other Australian university, and attracts the majority of Queensland’s high achievers, as well as top interstate and overseas students.
 UQ is also an undisputed leader in research commercialisation.
 To date, UQ discoveries have produced more than $32 billion in gross product sales, and UQ intellectual property has founded more than 100 startups – a milestone unsurpassed by any other Australian university.

 UQ is one of only three Australian members of the global Universitas 21; a founding member of the Group of Eight (Go8) universities; a member of Universities Australia; and one of only three Australian charter members of the prestigious edX enterprise, the global consortium creating massive open online courses (MOOCs).